OctopusDeploy/blog/blog/2022-08/cloud-native-database-template-authorization/index.md

   - Step Templates
 ---

 Amazon Web Services (AWS), Azure, and Google Cloud Platform (GCP) have introduced passwordless authentication mechanisms where resources such as virtual machines (VMs) can be assigned an identity (Azure), a service account (GCP), or a role (AWS) that can be used to authenticate to other resources such as database server instances.

-Octopus Deploy contains several built-in steps that support authenticating to resources using this method, however, database deployments are almost entirely done using community step templates.
+Octopus Deploy has several built-in steps that support authenticating to resources using this method, however, database deployments are almost entirely done using community step templates.

 The Octopus community has been hard at work updating templates to support cloud-native authentication.
 In this post, I list templates updated with cloud provider authentication functionality.

 ## Database technologies that support cloud-native authentication methods

-Not every database technology a cloud provider offers supports cloud-native authentication.
+Only some database technologies offered by cloud providers support cloud-native authentication.
 Below, I list by provider which technologies are supported:

 AWS